 5. I understand why some suggest adding the date when a coin was stickered, however this information might be inaccurate.
 For example: if a coin was originally stickered in 2007 and later submitted to a TPGS in 2021 to be encapsulated in a new gold shield holder and for Trueview images then returned to CAC to be restickered the date of sticking would be listed as 2021.
 If you had the old submission form or it's listed in the Submitter Account Portal perhaps the original submission date could be confirmed and used.
 However, that requires a lot of extra work.

-The “L” for legacy should be placed at the end of the cert number, as shown in the mock-ups.
-That provides the information without using the word…what could be simpler? as for bean color of problem coins; the bright red or bright yellow for the bean, IMO, looks distracting and cheap.
-A crimson/burgundy bean will show much better while remaining obvious to the fact it is a details coin.
-A more subtle yellow may look gold…hmmm…see any issues with that?
+• The “L” for legacy should be placed at the end of the cert number, as shown in the mock-ups.
+That provides the information without using the word…what could be simpler?

 I would use "Retro-grade" instead of "Legacy".
 Is there a more fitting or cutesy way to describe the use of the former CAC sticker grade for the new CAC slab?
 What am I missing?